alscwha2/Projects/Restful API Design (Team Project)/README.md

+# Project Description
-# RESTful APIs for a University Registrar
+## RESTful APIs for a University Registrar
 ![ER Diagram of Registration System](https://github.com/alscwha2/Projects/blob/master/Images/RestfulAPIImage.jpg?raw=true)
-# Required for Each Function
+## Required for Each Function
 1. URIs, including parameters
 2. HTTP requests and response headers
 	1. You only need to include those headers that appear in these lecture slides, not all headers
 3. Payloads wherever the entire message is not contained in the URI and HTTP headers
 	1. Use JSON for payloads
-# List of Functions for Professors
+## List of Functions for Professors
 * Professors and deans can Create Read Update Delete
 	* Majors
 	* Courses